Web Analytics Made Easy -

 Theoretical foundation

 We have seen that the asymmetric person-affecting view is not a convincing basis for antinatalism (chapter 3.3).
-Following two other consequentialist theories, which question the moral value of procreation:
+In chapter 4 we investigate another consequentialist theory, which questions the moral value of procreation: Prioritarianism with negative totals:

 4. Prioritarianism